Jump to a section:

 U.S. Census Bureau: Data from the Decennial Census, the ongoing American Community Survey, the Economic Census, and Annual Population Estimates.

-Brookings Metropolitan Policy Program: The mission at the Metropolitan Policy Program is to deliver research and solutions that help metropolitan leaders build an advanced economy that works for all.
+Brookings Metro Program: The mission of the Metro Program is to deliver research and solutions that help metropolitan leaders build an advanced economy that works for all.

-MERIC Economic Reports: Regional reports include workforce and economic information including educational attainment, demographics, unemployment, industry analysis, projected growth industries and occupational projections.
+MERIC Economic Reports: Workforce and economic information, including educational attainment, demographics, unemployment, industry analysis, projected growth industries, and occupational projections for Missouri’s regions.

 U.S. Bureau of Economic Analysis, Regional Economic Accounts: Annual GDP for U.S. regions, states, and MSAs.